This programme combines modules in economics with the analysis of financial markets and institutions.

 It is particularly appropriate for anyone looking for a rigorous understanding of the world of finance either with a view to employment in financial institutions or simply wanting to understand more about the world in which we live.

 View the programme specification document for this course

 All applications for full-time study should be made through UCAS - www.ucas.com Applications for part-time study can be made through UCAS or directly to the University.

 The programme is studied over three years full-time.
 Study is undertaken at three levels, each corresponding to one year of full-time study.

 Module choices in year one are dependent on whether you have studied economics at A level.
 The programme structure below outlines the modules that you may typically expect to study, although this may vary depending on demand for the modules and staff availability.
 Eight modules are studied each year, with four in each semester.
 During year three you will study a dissertation, equivalent to two modules, which is a piece of independent research on a topic of your choice spread over both semesters.

-In the 2013 National Student Survey 89% of our BSc Economics and Finance students were satisfied with the learning resources.
+In the 2016 National Student Survey, of our BSc Economics and Finance students:

 Typical entry requirements

-4 A level subjects: AABB (including A level Mathematics at grade B or above) or ABBB (including A level Mathematics at grade B or above) with grade A in the Extended Project Qualification.
+- 4 A level subjects: ABBB (including A level Mathematics at grade B or above) or BBBB (including A level Mathematics at grade B or above) with grade A in the Extended Project Qualification.